 EDU SERIES – PPC: Part 5 of 6 – Conversion Rate Optimisation (CRO)

-Conversion rate optimisation (CRO) is the process of optimising your sponsored search ads, landing pages, and overall website design to raise your conversion rate.
-In other words, the goal is for the highest possible percentage of visitors to your site to convert, or complete your desired action.
-CRO is quickly gaining in popularity because it’s seen as a way to increase profits from sales without raising your advertising spend.
+Conversion rate optimisation (CRO) is the process of optimising your ads, pages, and website design.
+The goal is for the highest possible percentage of visitors to your site to convert.
+CRO is quickly gaining in popularity because it’s seen as a way to increase profits without raising your spend.

 Conversion rates can vary widely depending on your industry and business model, but regardless, everybody wants a better one!
 Here are some things to look out for that you can use to further optimise your PPC advertising.